Tamara Jewett: Background, career highlights, quotes

 April 2023: Jewett’s greatest day as a triathlete

 Jewett’s decision to solely concentrate on her sporting career bears immediate fruit at Ironman 70.3 Oceanside in California.
-She takes the lead halfway through the marathon, having reigned in current Ironman world champ Sodaro.
+She takes the lead halfway through the marathon, having reigned in the then reigning Ironman world champ, Sodaro.

 On breaking the tape, Jewett becomes the first woman to dip under the 73-minute mark for a run in an Ironman 70.3 race.